 Before going further, it is very important to get on a big misconception cleared up.
 Most of the people think that medical device labeling is just the label on the device.
 When we mention about the label(s) it means we are talking about the device labels that are on the box or pouch. they do not consider about IFU ( information for use).

 “All “label, instructions for use, and any other information that is related to identification, technical description, intended purpose and proper use of the medical device, but excluding shipping documents”.

-Well, the device labelling is extremely important, it not that something to be done at the end of the project.
+Well, the medical device labeling is extremely important, it not that something to be done at the end of the project.
 So, you can do it in between as it’s not the matter of duplicating hat the other has done.

 #2 YOU CAN ESSENTIALLY DUPLICATE THE PREDICATE DEVICE LABELING

 Something that we’re on the whole, is that our device ought to nearly coordinate the predicate device when we’re presenting a 510(k).

 The vast majority accept this implies they can take the predicate device marking, swap in their device name and call it great.

 Sadly, it is quite difficult.

 When you’re planning your device marking, you can surely begin with the predicate device name.
 It will give you a decent beginning stage for what admonitions and alerts you may need to incorporate.